1 Changing the size of MySQL buffers

 When loading a table with data, use

-syntax.
+LOAD DATA INFILE.
+This is usually 20 times faster than using a lot ofINSERTstatements.
+See section 7.15LOAD DATA INFILEsyntax.
 You can even get more speed when loading data into a table with many indexes using the following procedure:-

 Create the table in